s0nderlabs/pragma./docs/features/swapping.md

 ## How It Works

-Pragma uses **Monorail**, a DEX aggregator on Monad, to find the best swap routes across multiple liquidity sources.
+Pragma uses **both Monorail and 0x** DEX aggregators to find the best swap rates.
 When you request a swap:

-1. **Quote Phase**: Pragma fetches quotes from multiple sources
+1. **Quote Phase**: Pragma fetches quotes from both aggregators in parallel
+2. **Best Price Selection**: The aggregator with the better rate is automatically selected
-2. **Review**: You see the expected output, exchange rate, and fees
+3. **Review**: You see the expected output, exchange rate, and fees
-3. **Execution**: After confirmation, the swap executes on-chain
+4. **Execution**: After confirmation, the swap executes on-chain
+5. **Fallback**: If the primary aggregator fails during execution, Pragma automatically tries the other

 ## Basic Commands

 ### Simple Swap
 ```
-Swap 1 MON to USDC
+Swap 50 MON to USDC
 ```

 ### Swap with Specific Amount
 ```
-Swap 10.5 DAK to WMON
+Swap 100 MON to WMON
 ```

 ### Swap All